knoxite/website/content/docs/guide/content.md

 ...
 Snapshot aefc4591 created: 9 files, 8 dirs, 0 symlinks, 0 errors, 1.34 GiB Original Size, 1.34 GiB Storage Size
 ```

+The `clone` and `store` commands share the same set of optional command line
+flags.
+So while cloning you snapshots you can still choose between several
+encryption and compression algorithms, set a fault-tolerance level or exclude
+files and folders.

 #### Mounting a snapshot
 You can even mount a snapshot (currently read-only, read-write is